f2a2l/ProgettoAerodinamico/README.md

 ws.plotUe							% plots velocity profile on the airfoils
 ```

 Some other properties of solverVHS can be accessed; to see them, just type `ws.` and press tab for automatic completion.
-However, this properties should not be of interest to the user.
+However, these properties should not be of interest to the user.

-## Endplates correction: documentation
+## Endplates correction

+This code interploates a digitized graph of t and s correction facors, provided by Benzing, Ali/Wings p.63.

-[t,s] = corr2dto3d(lambda), where:
+`[t, s] = corr2dto3d(lambda)`, where:

 - _lambda_ is the wing aspect ratio.
-This code interploates a digitized graph of t and s correction facors, provided by Benzing, Ali/Wings p.63

-## Xfoil-Matlab Interface: documentation.
+## Xfoil-Matlab Interface

 The following is a function that prints out the outputs in Matlab from an XFoil analysis.